-Summary of significant accounting policies and other explanatory information
+Summary of significant accounting policies and other explanatory information for the year ended 31 March 2020

-1 (a) Corporate Information
+-1 (a) Corporate Information

-IOTA Mtech Limited ("the Company") is a private limited Company domiciled in India and registered under the provisions of the Companies Act, 1956.
+IOTA Mtech Limited ("the Company") is a public limited company domiciled in India and registered under the provisions of the Companies Act, 1956.
 The Company is a subsidiary of Kiran Vyapar Limited and is engaged in the business of trading in commodities and investments.